Network and Risk Analysis of Surety Bonds

 \subsection{Impact of network effects on global financial loss}

 Next we begin to illustrate the impact of network risk on the global average financial loss in the surety network.
-We start by recalling in \cref{sec:marginal_risk_increase,sec:tail_risk_increase} that under \Cref{ass:larger_neighbors}, both the average risk and the tail probability mass of the loss distribution increases.
+We start by recalling in \cref{sec:marginal_risk_increase} that under \Cref{ass:larger_neighbors} the average risk increases.
 However, this assumption is not always satisfied in our surety network (see more discussion on this in \cref{app:sims_not_satisfying_assumption}).

 Despite this, we observe that for a nontrivial subset of nodes $i \in \V$, the expected marginal loss probability $\mean_i$ exceeds their idiosyncratic risk scores $r_i$.
-This effect is visible in \cref{fig:r_vs_m}, which compares $r_i$ (x-axis) and $\mean_i$ (y-axis), with numerous points above the $y = x$ line.
+This effect is visible in \cref{fig:combined_risk_figures} (left), which compares $r_i$ (x-axis) and $\mean_i$ (y-axis), with numerous points above the $y = x$ line.
 Moreover, as a result of this, the expected aggregate loss $\Exp{\GAR(\Xvec^{\infty})} = \beta^\top \meanvec$ increases from the expected aggregate loss under the independent failure model $\Exp{\GAR(\Xvec^0)} = \beta^\top \rvec$ by 1.89\%.
 This emphasizes that {\em failing to account for network interference causes downstream risk to be under-estimated.} While 1.89\% might seem like a mild value, we emphasize that the units for these are on the order of hundreds of millions of dollars, so this increase is roughly on the order of 2 million dollars of underestimated risk.
-See~\cref{fig:loss_box_plot} where we also include a box plot of $\beta_i \mean_i$ vs $\beta_i r_i$ across nodes $i \in \V$.
+See~\cref{fig:combined_risk_figures} (right) where we also include a box plot of $\beta_i \mean_i$ vs $\beta_i r_i$ across nodes $i \in \V$.